telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 }
 ```

-Set thus defined LocationViewModel as a BindingContext of the page:
+Set the defined `LocationViewModel` as a `BindingContext` of the page:

 ```C#
 this.BindingContext = new LocationViewModel();